Brought to you by things that go bump in the night! Literally painted for no other reason than that I fancied painting something a bit different…

 They are quite lovely little sculpts.
 GW’s digital design people have a tendency to add lots of superfluous swirly bits (because they can) but on a ghost swirly bits are definitely not superfluous and I think they look great.
 The idea here was a bit of a painting experiment, as I’d recently bought some of Citadel’s “contrast medium” and wanted to see how it worked on something like this.
 So I undercoated them all grey and tried mixing green and blue with the contrast medium.
 The results were…not great.

-My second attempt was much more successful when I instead painted with the “corax white” paint that came with them.
+My second attempt was much more successful when I instead painted with the “corax white” paint that came with the magazine.
 Despite the name this isn’t actually white, it’s a very light grey (the original undercoat had been a more mid-grey).
-Then I hit them with a thinned wash of contrast medium mixed with a very light green.
+Then I hit them with a thinned wash of contrast medium mixed with a very light green (Army Painter Goblin Green).
 This gave much better results, although I’m not really convinced the contrast medium did much.
 I suspect a normal paint wash with flow aid would have done the same thing.
-From what I’ve seen here I’m wondering if large smooth areas are where this “contrast paint” shines, as it will pool just like anything else, and perhaps it works better on rougher chunkier detail?
+From what I’ve seen here I’m wondering if large smooth areas are not where this “contrast paint” shines, as it will pool just like anything else, and perhaps it works better on rougher chunkier detail?

 For the ghostly look I think the way to go is very thin washes of colour and light drybrushing.
 You don’t want strong colours, you want multiple slightly transparent layers making it look ethereal.